magnified-joy/magnifiedjoy.com/engagement/_posts/2015-11-20-crested-butte-co-wedding-photographer-adventurous-outdoor-engagement-session-kolby-dillon.markdown

 title: Crested Butte, CO Wedding Photographer | Adventurous Outdoor Engagement Session | Kolby + Dillon
 label: Kolby + Dillon
 thumbnail: http://images.magnifiedjoy.com/Blog/Engagement/2015/Kolby_Dillon_Engagement/007_Crested_Butte_CO_Adventure_Engagement_Wedding_Photographer_Outdoor_Mountain_Aspen_River_Kolby_Dillon.jpg
-description: Kolby + Dillon came all the way from Texas to Crested Butte.
-Kolby's family had been to Crested Butte a few times for skiing, while it was Dillon's first time.
-We were able to show them some of our favorite areas of Crested Butte that are new to them on their adventure engagement session.
+description: Kolby + Dillon came all the way from Texas to Crested Butte for their December adventure session.
+Kolby’s family had been to Crested Butte a few times before for skiing, while it was Dillon’s first time.
+We were able to show them some of our favorite areas of Crested Butte that are new to them during their adventure engagement session.
 keywords: crested butte wedding photographer, crested butte engagement session, adventure engagement, winter engagement shoot, mountain engagement photos, crested butte in the winter
 ---
-Kolby + Dillon came all the way from Texas to Crested Butte.
-Kolby's family had been to Crested Butte a few times for skiing, while it was Dillon's first time.
-We were able to show them some of our favorite areas of Crested Butte that are new to them on their adventure engagement session.
+Kolby + Dillon came all the way from Texas to Crested Butte for their December adventure session.
+Kolby’s family had been to Crested Butte a few times before for skiing, while it was Dillon’s first time.
+We were able to show them some of our favorite areas of Crested Butte that are new to them during their adventure engagement session.

-As a bonus, Kolby wanted to do something special for their families as an early Christmas gift and organized family session for their two immediate families followed their engagement session.
+As a bonus, Kolby wanted to do something special for their families as an early Christmas gift and organized family photo sessions for their two immediate families followed their engagement session.
+What a fun way to mark not only their engagement but also their first joint family vacation together!
 ![001_Crested_Butte_CO_Adventure_Engagement_Wedding_Photographer_Outdoor_Mountain_Aspen_River_Kolby_Dillon](http://images.magnifiedjoy.com/Blog/Engagement/2015/Kolby_Dillon_Engagement/001_Crested_Butte_CO_Adventure_Engagement_Wedding_Photographer_Outdoor_Mountain_Aspen_River_Kolby_Dillon.jpg)

 ![002_Crested_Butte_CO_Adventure_Engagement_Wedding_Photographer_Outdoor_Mountain_Aspen_River_Kolby_Dillon](http://images.magnifiedjoy.com/Blog/Engagement/2015/Kolby_Dillon_Engagement/002_Crested_Butte_CO_Adventure_Engagement_Wedding_Photographer_Outdoor_Mountain_Aspen_River_Kolby_Dillon.jpg)